Skip to main content

 Getting Started

-Start by navigating to the GuardRails Dashboard and click on "Continue with GitLab".
+Start by navigating to the GuardRails Dashboard and click on "Log in with GitLab".

 Authorize the GuardRails GitLab Application